Japan Data

 Japan’s Cherry Blossom Forecast 2026: A Sakura Season Guide

-On January 8, the Japan Meteorological Corporation published its second cherry blossom forecast for 2026.
-Temperatures across the country are expected to be around the same as usual in January and February, but higher than usual in March and April, meaning that blooming will take place earlier than in a typical year.
+On March 5, the Japan Meteorological Corporation published its latest cherry blossom forecast for 2026.
+Due to higher than usual temperatures across Japan in February, which are expected to continue through March, blooming will take place earlier than in a typical year.

-The organization forecasts that the first sakura will blossom in Tokyo, Nagoya, and Shizuoka around March 20, with areas west of the greater Tokyo region blooming in late March.
-As the cherry blossom front moves up into Hokuriku and Tōhoku, these areas will see the iconic trees start to flower from the end of March to early April.
-The front is expected to reach the southern tip of Hokkaidō at the end of April; while Tokyo’s first bloom is predicted for March 20, Sapporo’s will come more than five weeks later, around April 27.
+The organization forecasts that the first sakura will blossom in Nagoya around March 17, followed by Kōchi around March 18, and Fukuoka and Tokyo around March 20.
+Other areas west of the greater Tokyo region are expected to bloom in late March.
+As the cherry blossom front moves up into Hokuriku and Tōhoku, these areas will see the iconic trees start to flower in early April.
+The front is expected to reach the southern tip of Hokkaidō in late April; while Tokyo’s first bloom is predicted for March 20, Sapporo’s will come more than five weeks later, around April 25.

 The Japan Meteorological Corporation makes its predictions based on somei-yoshino cherry trees at some 1,000 viewing spots around the country.
 You can see updates for different places at the Otenki Navigator site (Japanese only).